LukasBuecherl/herald/README.md

 Produces ml_screening_results.csv in data/processed/.
 On first run, classifier training takes approximately 10-20 minutes on Apple Silicon.

+**Notebook 04 — RL Optimization**
+Trains an epsilon-greedy agent to learn the optimal enzyme combination for lactoferrin hydrolysis.
+Produces a learning curve and ranked candidate peptides for wet lab validation.
+Produces rl_candidates.csv in data/processed/.

 ---

 ## Classifier Performance

 The AMP classifier was trained on 17,897 validated AMPs from APD6 and DBAASP (positive examples) and 18,000 randomly generated peptide sequences (negative examples).

 | Metric | Value |
 |---|---|